Lo Wai-kwok: Professional background and business career

-Lo was born in the grassroots family and raised in a public estate.
+Lo was born in a grassroots family and raised in a public estate.
 He graduated from the University of Hong Kong with a bachelor's degree in Mechanical Engineering and became an engineer by profession.
 He later obtained a master's degree in Industrial Engineering from the University of Hong Kong, a Master of Business Administration from the Chinese University of Hong Kong and a doctoral degree of engineering from the University of Warwick.
 He is a fellow of the Hong Kong Institution of Engineers, the Institution of Engineering and Technology and the Institution of Mechanical Engineers.

-He moved to the Mainland China and opened a factory there in the 1980s and became a director of a technology company.
+He moved to mainland China and opened a factory there in the 1980s and became a director of a technology company.
 For his business success, he was awarded Young Industrialist Awards of Hong Kong and the JCI Hong Kong Ten Outstanding Young Persons in 1992.
 He became the president of the Hong Kong Association for the Advancement of Science and Technology in 1997 and was the president of the Hong Kong Institution of Engineers from 2007 to 2008.
 He was the president of the Hong Kong Professionals and Senior Executives Association in 2014 and 2015.